How Does Housing Inventory Affect Buyers & Sellers?

 An area with a high housing inventory has more properties on the market than there are people looking to buy.
 This can also be referred to as a buyer’s market, since the larger selection of homes usually favors prospective buyers more than sellers.

-These conditions may cause the price of homes to stagnate or, in more extreme cases, fall.
+These conditions may cause house prices to stagnate or, in more extreme cases, fall.
 Typically, the average property will also take longer to sell in this environment.

-Still, there’s a huge variety of financial situations and unique property characteristics out there.
-Each case will be different, but here are some considerations if you’re buying or selling during a moment of high housing inventory.
+Still, there’s a huge variety of financial situations and unique property characteristics.
+Each case will be different, but here are some considerations if you’re buying or selling during a period of high housing inventory.

 If You’re a Buyer Amid High Housing Inventory